cpuabuse/cross-echo/README.md

 Cross platform echo command

-### Powershell/Powershell Core and encoding
+### Terminal and encoding

-The output can be garbled if the Powershell's encoding is not set to `UTF8`.
-For interpretation of the escaped characters with `\0nnn`, `\nnn` and `\xnn`, to use extended ASCII characters, since neither Powershell's `UTF8` or `ASCII` do not support them, it is necessary to redirect the output.
-Although a sequence of bytes from extended ASCII characters having an equivalent in `UTF8` is fine.
+Depending on the terminal and encoding, interpretation of the escaped characters with `\0nnn`, `\nnn` and `\xnn` for extended ASCII characters the output might be replaced with other printable characters (Powershell, Windows Powershell Core, Windows Command Line).
+Although a sequence of bytes from extended ASCII characters representing a character in `UTF8` is fine.
+This might be fixed with process output redirection, or using a third-party terminal.

-#### Setting encoding in Powershell
+#### Setting encoding in Powershell to UTF8

 ```powershell
 [Console]::OutputEncoding = [System.Text.Encoding]::UTF8